SandroMiguel/standard-commit/README.md

 git push --follow-tags
 ```

+#### Pro tip

+Run this command in your first release to prevent bumping the version in package.json

+`yarn release -- --first-release`

 ### Normal commit command

 You can still use `git commit ...` but the commit will fail if the commit message is not properly formatted.